t20071/v2_CBDC_MODEL_stream/README_VSCODE.md

 streamlit run app.py
 ```

-The application will open in your default web browser at `http://localhost:8501`
+The application will automatically open in your default web browser at `http://localhost:8501`

+**Note**: If it doesn't open automatically, manually navigate to `http://localhost:8501` in your browser.

 ## VS Code Configuration